Directing & Devising Diploma Course (ATCL)

 Acting Out Drama School's Part-Time Directing & Devising Diploma HND Unit Equivalent with Trinity College London trains students in directing, creating and devising theatre while preparing them for the professional world.

 Train with award winning Directors, Coaches and Theatre Companies.
 Previous Directors include Founder and Director of Acting Out, Clare Cairns, Artist Director of the Traverse Theatre, Orla O'Loughlin, Former Associate Director of Traverse Theatre, John Mitchell, Award Winning Theatre Maker, Philippos Philippou, Renowned Physical Theatre Director, Lewis Sherlock and Acting Out’s Ensemble and Film & TV Director, Marion Geoffray.

-You will have a minimum of eight residential days plus approx. 4 hours per week home-study.
+You will have a minimum of 9 residential days plus approx. 4 hours per week home-study.

 Gain experience and build your networking skills while working towards an ATCL Performing Arts Diploma (Foundation Degree, England & equivalent to HND qualifications in Scotland).